-Color-Coded for Your Convenience: Exotics, Uniques, and Artifacts bear respective purple, green, and yellow colors while on the ground, and will have the same colors when listed in the player's inventory.
-Unique versions enemies also have their own colors; in what might be a Shout Out to Doom 64, the Nightmare variants of enemies appear dark blue.
+Colour-Coded for Your Convenience: Exotics, Uniques, and Artifacts bear respective purple, green, and yellow colors while on the ground, and will have the same colors when listed in the player's inventory.
+Unique versions enemies also have their own colors; in what might be a Shout-Out to Doom 64, the Nightmare variants of enemies appear dark blue.

 With the graphical update in 0.9.9.6, the same special items will have color-coded auras before they are picked up, extending to special armor that your player wears and is actually visible on the player's character in-game.

 Crippling Overspecialisation: Arachnotrons, in a sense.
 With their plasma guns and rapid-fire abilities, it's hard to tank or dodge them, but if you can get into close combat range, they're practically helpless.

 Design It Yourself Equipment: Since version 0.9.9.2, certain combinations of equipment and mods can result in special equipment being created.
 Some of them are so-so upgrades for your normal gadgets of destruction, others are true behemoths that will help you greatly in raining fiery death on the hordes of hell.

 Death In All Directions: The Mancubi launch three rockets - one directly at you, and two to either side.
 If you are along a wall when this happens, you may as well kiss your ass goodbye (though their rockets have been weakened in 0.9.9.7, eliminating the sudden one-hit kills that were common from them).